-Considered appropriate to fund new capital projects that deliver benefits over several years.
+Considered appropriate to fund new capital projects that deliver benefits over a number of years.
 Sometimes required to fund operating expenses such as depreciation and/or an operating deficit.

 Petrol Tax

 Considered appropriate to help fund costs associated with Roading and Footpaths Group.